duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/55-Build-Part2-Checkpoint.md

 ## Overview

-You will now checks to see if the IR sensor on your drone is working properly.
+You will now checks to see if the TOF sensor on your drone is working properly.
 You will using the drone software and the web interface to see drone's height estimate.

 ## Reading the IR sensor on the web interface